 The Nantes Declaration of Mayors and Subnational Leaders on Climate Change was adopted with the support of over 50 mayors from 30 countries, and more than 20 regional and global networks of local and subnational governments.

-Adoption of the Declaration marks the start of a new phase for the Local Government Climate Roadmap, an advocacy process aimed at recognizing, engaging and empowering local governments within the global climate regime.
+Adoption of the Declaration marks the start of a new phase for the Local Government Climate Roadmap, an advocacy process aimed at recognising, engaging and empowering local governments within the global climate regime.

 Among the innovative features of the renewed Local Government Climate Roadmap is the creation of a “Friends of Cities” group that brings together national governments who wish to collaborate with local and subnational governments.
 The Roadmap aims to pave the way to the UN Paris Climate Conference in 2015.